DrugLib.com — Drug Information Portal

 Rocephin is contraindicated in patients with known allergy to the cephalosporin class of antibiotics.

 Hyperbilirubinemic neonates, especially prematures, should not be treated with Rocephin.
-In vitro studies have shown that ceftriaxone can displace bilirubin from its binding to serum albumin and bilirubin encephalopathy can possibly develop in these patients.
+In vitro studies have shown that ceftriaxone can displace bilirubin from its binding to serum albumin, leading to a possible risk of bilirubin encephalopathy in these patients.

 -- advertisement -- The American Red Cross